Middleton A and Peele B 1963-70

 Matthew joined the CCF RAF Section whilst at Christ’s Hospital which led to him joining the Royal Air Force after CH as a Navigator.
-After leaving the Air Force he moved to the USA to instruct and examine pilots in Florida, before ending up at Alaska Airlines where is now a pilot.
+After leaving the Air Force he moved to the USA to instruct and examine pilots in Florida, before ending up at Delta Air Lines where is now a pilot.
 Matthew lives in Vero Beach, Florida with his children on a small farm.

-Geoff lives in Glastonbury, CT, together with his wife, Kelly, where they brought up 3 children.
+Geoff lives in Glastonbury, CT, together with his wife, Kelly, where they brought up three children.
 Geoff came to the US in 1988 and is presently Senior